jiayuchann/jiayuchann.github.io/_posts/2024-07-01-Emotet-Loader-Part1.md

 ![image](https://github.com/jiayuchann/jiayuchann.github.io/assets/58498244/cbadfc78-bbe9-4168-a135-9a86451695fe)

-In IDA, we can just rename the struct variables to the function names.
+In IDA, We can create a struct for the `ntdll_APIs` global with size 209 * 4 (209 hashes, each resolved address is 4 bytes), and just rename the struct variables to the function names.

 ![image](https://github.com/jiayuchann/jiayuchann.github.io/assets/58498244/553e854f-5377-40b9-b13a-cb0fb566e45e)